Australian Dollar attracts some buyers on the mixed Australian employment data

 • The emergence of some USD buying keeps a lid on any meaningful upside for the AUD/USD pair.

-Against the backdrop of rising economic headwinds in China, falling copper prices could act as a headwind for the resources-linked Australian Dollar.
-The US Dollar (USD), on the other hand, gains some positive traction and reverses a part of the precious day's heavy losses to a nearly four-month low.
-This, in turn, makes it prudent to wait for some follow-through buying before confirming that the AUD/USD pair's recent corrective slide from a multi-month peak has run its course.
+That said, rising economic headwinds in China, along with falling copper prices, hold back bulls from placing aggressive bets around the resources-linked Australian Dollar.
+The US Dollar (USD), on the other hand, gains some positive traction and reverses a part of the precious day's losses to a nearly four-month low.
+This further contributes to capping the AUD/USD pair, warranting some caution before confirming that the recent pullback from a multi-month peak has run its course.

 • The official data published by the Australian Bureau of Statistics (ABS) this Thursday showed that the Unemployment Rate rose to 4.1% in June as compared to expectations and the previous figure of 4.0%.